taylormusolf/KickBacker/README.md

 * `AWS S3` - Cloud service platform that assists in hosting image assests

 ## Features:
-* Navbar modal that previews user backed and created projects and leads to their dashboard
+* Users can view existing projects while not logged in
+* User Authentication - users can sign up or log in to a corresponding user account
+* Users can create, edit, delete and back projects and rewards if logged in
+* Users can discover new projects through category pages or can search for existing projects
 * User Dashboard that shows all user related projects and access to edit and delete links
 * User status management on project show page checks if user is already a backer, is the project creator or if they are signed in and displays appropriate messages.
-* Users can view existing projects while not logged in
-* Users can create, edit, delete and back projects and rewards if logged in
-* Users can search for existing projects
-* Users can discover new projects through categories

 ## Logging In to Back a Project: